matkoniecz/lunar_assembler/README.md

 ### For making 3D tactile maps for blind

-This map styles were used to produce maps for blind.
+This map styles are designed for used in a laser cutter, to produce maps for blind.

 [Ultra-high zoom map for showing a single crossing](https://matkoniecz.github.io/lunar_assembler/examples/dev-laser-road-style-pattern.html), relying on area:highway